rybalkinsd/atom/lecture04/presentation/PITCHME.md

 [wiki](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

 #HSLIDE
+##HTTP via browser
+When you enter adress line in browser, in creates **GET** request
+So we can do previous example just by typing in browser:
+> example.org

+#HSLIDE
 ### When to use HTTP for inter-program communication?
 **When we want:**
 - simplicity (easy to develop and test)